stefv/DnsUpdater/README.md

 ## Installation

-To work, this script requires a server with Python 3 installed.
+To work, this script requires a computer with Python 3 installed.
 It is tested and works on Windows and Linux Debian.

 It requires the following Python modules: